 (2) Students in the M.Div. and M.A.B.S. are required to complete HR-1630, Methods in the Study of Buddhism.
-GTU MA students are required to complete MA-1000.

-(3) Formal language study is strongly encouraged for the M.A.B.S. program, especially those students on the "pre-doc" track.
+(3) Formal language study is strongly encouraged for the M.A.B.S. program.
 Students may apply some units of language study to the degree's unit requirement.